Innocent Spouse Tax Relief

-Innocent Spouse Tax Relief

 Although the facts may vary, there are a few common tax disputes that occur between couples.
 Sometimes a spouse died before you discover their unreported income or “aggressive” tax planning.
 Sometimes a spouse filed a bankruptcy before you discovered the problem.
 Sometimes you’re moving on from a divorce when the IRS knocks at your door, asking about back or unfiled taxes your ex-spouse owes.
 The problem common to all of those circumstances is the fact that the government is trying to garnish your wages or attach liens to your bank account simply because you filed a joint tax return with your spouse.

 A fair solution is now available.
 As a part of the Internal Revenue Service Restructuring and Reform Act of 1998 (RRA 98), Congress changed the Internal Revenue Code to make “innocent spouse relief” easier and fairer.
 Subsequent regulations and cases have broadened the availability of Innocent Spouse Relief.
-At Daniel Rosefelt & Associates, our tax professionals regularly obtain tax debt relief through the innocent spouse provision.
+At Daniel Rosefelt & Associates, our tax professionals regularly obtain tax relief through the innocent spouse provision.
 Let us put our knowledge and experience to work for you.

 Innocent Spouse Rules

-  If, despite your best efforts, you’ve found that you’re liable for tax debts you didn’t create, the Innocent Spouse rules created by Congress in RRA 98 provide for three types of relief.
+If, despite your best efforts, you’ve found that you’re liable for tax liabilities you didn’t create, the Innocent Spouse rules created by Congress in RRA 98 provide for three types of relief.
 You may qualify for “general liability relief” — often called 6015(b) relief — an improved and fairer version of previous innocent spouse rules; “allocated liability relief,” also known as 6015(c) relief; or even simple IRS “equitable relief” if you fail to qualify for one of the first two types.
 However, despite the changes that make spousal relief easier to obtain, it is important to understand that even under these easier, fairer rules, spousal relief is not always allowed.

 - General Liability or 6015(b) Relief